otakuhomepage/otakuhomepage.github.io/_posts/weekly/2016-01-04-2016---feeling-old-already.markdown

 I started watching the drama because it was highly rated and it was on my watch list.
 And I recently read a blog post on the Japanese salaryman by Patrick McKenzie aka Patio11.
 Japanese culture is so... interesting I guess.
 On one hand you undoubtedly have the crazy customs and stuff... on the other hand they somehow manage to make shit work despite the craziness and churn out amazing anime/drama/electronics.
 It's weird.

 Tomorrow is the first day of kpop dance class.
 It'll be nice to be just in the class and not doing a workshop.
 Regular class is so much more fun.

+Wow.
+Flashback of a scene in the same episode.
+That drives me nuts.
+Blargh.
+Flashback twice of a scene in the same episode.
+Also drives me nuts.